 You must have at least one existing resource group in Azure in order to create an environment in Fugue.

-In the first step of creating an environment, you name it and specify your cloud provider.
+In the first step of creating an environment, you name it and specify your provider – cloud or repository.

 Name your environment.

-Select Azure as the cloud provider, whether you’re using Azure or Azure Government.
+Select Azure as the provider, whether you’re using Azure or Azure Government.